kescherCode/catstodon/CONTRIBUTING.md

 ##  Planning  ##

-Right now a lot of the planning for this project takes place... nowhere.
+Right now a lot of the planning for this project takes place... in my head.
 Actually, just contact me via Matrix - contact info can be found on [my personal website](https://kescher.at).
+You can also contribute via GitHub or kescherGit, if you have an account at either.

 ##  Documentation  ##